 Can I visit SMCT outside of attending a funeral?

-Alternative ways to remember your loved ones while staying at home include lighting a candle or holding a virtual remembrance with family and friends.
+We encourage our community to observe alternative ways to remember their loved ones while staying at home.
+These can include reflecting on the life of your loved one through writing, lighting a candle, or holding a virtual remembrance service with family and friends.

 Purchasing food & flowers: